 Why is water pollution an emerging Global Crisis?

-By Team LTG 13 Min Read
+By Soumi Mitra 12 Min Read

-Water pollution occurs when pollutants are released into subterranean groundwater or into lakes, streams, rivers, estuaries, and seas to the degree that they interfere with beneficial water use or ecosystem function.
+Water pollution occurs when pollutants are released into subterranean groundwater or lakes, streams, rivers, estuaries, and seas to the degree that they interfere with beneficial water use or ecosystem function.

 Water pollution